fosterdouglas/1000-daily-game-designs/games/_posts/2015-07-11-192-mindless-or-methodical.md

 title: 192 Mindless Or Methodical
 tags: game-review-critique
 ---
 There’s a plethora of articles written in regards to the *2048* vs *Threes* controversy.
-The gist of it is that Threes, an innovative mobile match-2 mobile game, took multiple years to develop and was successful, but quickly overshadowed by a free clone released weeks afterward.
+The gist of it is that *Threes*, an innovative mobile match-2 mobile game, took multiple years to develop and was successful, but quickly overshadowed by a free clone released weeks afterward.

 ![Threes and 2048](/img/games/192_Mindless_Or_Methodical.jpg "Threes and 2048"){: .img-contain }